Heal From Chronic Fatigue With Functional Medicine

 While not a hard and fast rule, these nutrients are most commonly linked to fatigue and where I find deficiencies in my own patients.

 Our mitochondria are the engines of our cells, they produce energy.
-If they become injured or are unable to do their job, your energy levels suffer.
+If they become injured or are unable to do their job, their energy levels suffer.

 Mitochondrial damage and dysfunction can be the result of long-term use of